 Voluntary Vehicle-Fleet Modernisation Programme (VVMP)- The objectives of the policy are to reduce population of old and defective vehicles, achieve reduction in vehicular air pollutants to fulfil India’s climate commitments, improve road and vehicular safety, achieve better fuel efficiency, formalize the currently informal vehicle scrapping industry and boost availability of low-cost raw materials for automotive, steel and electronics industry.
 The policy will bring in investments of Rs.
 10,000 crore (US$ 1.35 billion) to set up 450-500 Automated Testing Stations (ATS) and 60-70 Registered Vehicle Scrapping Facilities (RVSF) across the country.
 The policy has proposed to push 28 million decade old vehicles off the roads.

-New export policy in Uttar Pradesh–- Export policy is being established for the State of Uttar Pradesh to tap onto opportunities in international market, optimum utilization of the resources of the state, employment generation and to synergize with the Foreign Trade Policy 2020-25.
+New export policy in Uttar Pradesh - Export policy is being established for the State of Uttar Pradesh to tap onto opportunities in international market, optimum utilization of the resources of the state, employment generation and to synergize with the Foreign Trade Policy 2020-25.
 The objective of this policy is to promote development and competition in the field of exports, to provide necessary export-related assistance and services to export ancillary institutions, to establish and develop technical and physical infrastructure to increase exports from the state.

-Total foreign direct investment (FDI) inflow to India stood at US$ 81.97 billion in the financial year 2020-2021.
-FDI inflow for miscellaneous mechanical and engineering industries stood at US$ 4.18 billion between April 2000-December 2022.
-FDI inflow depends on a host of factors such as availability of natural resource, market size, infrastructure, political and general investment climate as well as macro-economic stability and investment decision of foreign investors.
+FDI inflow for miscellaneous mechanical and engineering industries stood at Rs.
+39,455 crore (US$ 4.52 billion) between April 2000-September 2024.FDI inflow depends on a host of factors such as availability of natural resource, market size, infrastructure, political and general investment climate as well as macro-economic stability and investment decision of foreign investors.
 The Government reviews the FDI policy on an ongoing basis and makes significant changes from time to time, to ensure that India remains attractive and investor friendly destination.
 To further liberalize and simplify FDI policy for providing Ease of doing business and attract investments, reforms have been undertaken recently across sectors such as Coal Mining, Contract Manufacturing, Digital Media, Single Brand Retail Trading, Civil Aviation, Defence, Insurance and Telecom.

 Civil nuclear sector - India’s installed nuclear power capacity of 6,780 MW will increase to 22,480 MW by 2031 on progressive completion of projects under construction and accorded sanction.
 India will triple its present installed nuclear power generation capacity in the next 10 years.